ipkeys/eissbox3-kernel/eissbox3-readme.md

 **Note:**
-If you've already cloned Torvald's tree and would like to save some hard drive space, just modify the ==LINUX_GIT== variable in system.sh to point to your current git clone directory.
+If you've already cloned Torvald's tree and would like to save some hard drive space, just modify the ${LINUX_GIT} variable in system.sh to point to your current git clone directory.

 Build Kernel Image: